-One of the most important piece, yet often overlooked cycling accessories is the heart rate monitor.
-Sometimes, it's referred as the HRM.
+One of the most important pieces, yet often overlooked cycling accessories is the heart rate, monitor.
+Sometimes, it’s referred to as the HRM.

 The heart rate monitor provides you with valuable data you can use to measure your progress toward your goals.

-There are many types of heart rate monitor out there today.
-But for cycling, the best ones are chest straps based.
-I explained more in this section below.
+There are many types of heart rate monitors out there today.
+But for cycling, the best ones are chest straps-based.

-4 Reasons Why You Should Use A Heart Rate Monitor During Cycling
+Why You Should Use A Heart Rate Monitor

 On top of that, many cyclists incorporate interval training into their rides which involves short bursts of high-intensity riding alternated with slower intervals to recover.